ab77/netflix-proxy/README.md

 2. Create a Droplet in a location closest to you using `Docker 1.x` on `Ubuntu 14.04` (find in under `One-click Apps` tab).
 3. Create a free [tunnel broker](https://tunnelbroker.net/register.php) account.
 4. Create a [regular tunnel](https://tunnelbroker.net/new_tunnel.php).
-5. Set the `IPv4 Endpoint` to the Droplet IP, pick a tunnel server in a location closest to you and click `Create Tunnel`.
+5. Set the `IPv4 Endpoint` to the Droplet IP, pick a tunnel server in a location closest[n14] to you and click `Create Tunnel`.
 6. SSH to your server and run `ping6 netflix.com`; if you get `Network is unreachable` proceed to the next step, otherwise remove native IPv6 first.
 7. Run: `git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh -u <tunnelbroker-username> -p <tunnelbroker-password>`, making sure to specify your HE tunnel username and password correctly.
 8. Make sure to **record the URL and credentials** for the `netflix-proxy` admin site.